OrderLab/Atropos/project/atropos-c/Readme.md

 # Atropos**Note: If you chose to use our pre-configured machine, you can skip the build instructions below.**

-Follow the instructions below to build autocancel, MySQL, PostgreSQL, Apache and sysbench.+
+Follow the instructions below to build autocancel, MySQL, PostgreSQL, Apache and sysbench.

 This directory contains the C++ version of **Atropos**, along with three applications implemented in C: **MySQL**, **PostgreSQL**, and **Apache**.
 These applications are modified to integrate with Atropos for demonstrating its effectiveness.
 It also contains code for **sysbench** which is used to generate workloads.